rosycode01/My-Portfolio/README.md

 Git confirmed this with:
 Ref 'refs/heads/main' was rewritten.
 I updated my Git history to use my GitHub noreply email for privacy, and successfully pushed everything to my GitHub repository for backup and sharing.

+DEPLOYMENT

+The project was successfully deployed on Netlify and is live